PumpkinBear111/quixl/README.md

 > Exit - ESCAPE

 ### Change Size Commands
+This will clear your current artwork and resize
 > 4x4 - '1'
 > 8x8 - '2'
 > 16x16 - '3'